ClarkYan/HKUST_CodeTesting/Challenge4/README.md

 # Challenge4
-Analysis the dataset from [Spotify's Worldwide Daily Song Ranking](https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking).
+Analyze the dataset from [Spotify's Worldwide Daily Song Ranking](https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking).

-Import Pandas library and [plotly library](https://plot.ly/python/getting-started/) to anlalysis data and use Jupyter Notebook to conduct data processing and data visualization
+Import Pandas library and [plotly library](https://plot.ly/python/getting-started/) to analyze data and use Jupyter Notebook to conduct data processing and data visualization

 ## 1.List the top 10 tracks in the global throughout year 2017 with their total stream counts.